auth0/docs/articles/cms/wordpress/configuration.md

 ---
-description: How to configure WordPress as a application with Auth0.
+description: How to configure WordPress as an application with Auth0.
 ---

 # Configuration of the Login by Auth0 WordPress Plugin